The mechanical calulator

 electric motor and double totalizer, which represented the state of the art.

 They were complex mechanism to build but were marketed up to 10 times the cost of production.
 Despite the very high price, more than a million and a half were sold.

 In the 60s the mechanical calculators were used in all commercial and financial applications.
 Data processing centers had the direct multiplication models, in large

 offices there were the Odhner type, derived from the project of Leibniz and the Key Driven invented to the 1800.

 Olivetti, sometimes surviving in the Post Offices (@ J. Wolff)

 However the transition was slow.
 Engineers and scientists have replaced immediately their slide rule, but in the offices these machines were changed only when they broke.
-There was in fact a generation of workers trained to use them, and for this reason we still write with the same keyboard invented in 1878.
-Using a more modern one we would not be faster, but only confused.

 In 1973 you could choose between these two models ...